Samuels-Development/sd-timevote/readme.md

 This resource is intended to be a basic implementation and is not actively maintained.
 However, the resource is open-source, and any pull requests to improve the code or add new features are welcome.
 At some point, an ESX implementation might be made, if anyone actually wants to use it.

-Please Consider checking out my other work here on GitHub or on my Store & Discord @ https://samuels-development.tebex.io & https://discord.gg/samueldev
+You can check out my other work here on GitHub or on my Store and Discord @ https://discord.gg/samueldev / https://fivem.samueldev.shop/

-If you encounter any issues/bugs etc. you'd like adressed, make sure to join my discord and ask for support in the appropriate chat(s) or make an issue here on GitHub!

 # Requirements